w-mcilhagga/awkish/README.md

 from awkish import Awk
 awk = Awk(FS=Awk.CSV)

-awk.find('John')()
+awk.when(Awk.find('John'))()

 awk('filename.txt')
 ```

-The decorator `awk.find(pattern)` will look for the pattern in each line/record and return the index if it exists, and False otherwise.
+The static method `Awk.find(pattern)` returns a condition which looks for the pattern in each line/record and return the index if it exists, and False otherwise.

 If you want to print where
 the pattern is found, then you could do this: